aidanbudd/bosc2015/listOfFeaturesOfGreatOSBCs.md

 ## Project provides support and encouragement for associated sub-projects/sub-communities

 ## Enough members who take on a mentoring role - helps keep active contributors motivated, guiding projects, avoiding conflicts etc.

+## Value reproducibility

+## Make registration/login process easy and quick for users + allow users to connect their Github/SourceForge/BitBucket (or even Galaxy account(s) if possible.

+## Provide short glossary to help users quickly understand basic things, for example, types of open-source licenses, version control systems (VCS), & other relevant components of open-source – Optional.

+## Create a mailing list to keep users up-to-date about the projects they are involved in, or provide syndication feed.